bzminer/bzminer/README.md

 For more details, enable the http api, and go to `http://{http_address}:{http port}/help`.
 If you are on the same computer, you can use `localhost` or `127.0.0.1` as the http_address.

 A simple viewer can be found at `/index` when the HTTP API is enabled. `index.html` is provided for your convenience.

+## Watchdog service

+By default, the wathdog service is running.
+The watdog service watches for:

+- Hung GPU (GPU not responding after a period of time)
+- Unresponsive network activity
+- Unresponsive main loop
+- BzMiner crashing

+If a hung GPU is detected, the watchdog service will optionally call a script specified in the config file, then optionally reboot the rig if specified in the config file.

+The last log (and output) from BzMiner before the optional script is called is in the format of:

+`<Error> Hung GPU detected! (bus_id:device_id)`

+Which could be read from the called script if needed.

+The watchdog also restarts BzMiner if BzMiner crashes for whatever reason.
+This shouldn't normally happen, but the occasional bug can cause BzMiner to crash, and with the wathdog service, it'll start back up again.
+The watchdog service also restarts BzMiner in instances of unresponsive network activity and an unresponsive main loop.